antonig/qbasic/README.md

 ![melinda](https://github.com/user-attachments/assets/7e11e4a4-4bf1-4d90-a15a-a139737a7b7a)

 WORLD.ZIP An old demo of an Earth globe.
 It maps an Earth map in PCX to a sphere and makes it turn and have sunrises and sunsets on a starred background.
-Made in QB4.5, will not work in QBasic1.1 because of memory issues.
+Made in QB4.5, it will not work in QBasic1.1 because of memory issues.

 ![world](https://github.com/user-attachments/assets/a14d6173-95b5-416d-9f2e-ed209aab6887)